-4. Suggests the pursuit of positive national policy within Member States such that high-risk states seek out extensive training and access to productive assets, such as the aforementioned education programs, prior to heavy investment in new microfinance opportunities;
+4. Suggests the pursuit of positive national policy within states, such as those in need of Microfinance, seek out the education that will be made available and access to productive assets, such as the aforementioned programs, in conjunction with the heavy investment in the new microfinance opportunities;

-5. Encourages assistance, of technical and/or otherwise nature, to organize forums of different types to which ministries, regional and local authorities and private experts are invited to come and share their expertise and development experiences;
+5. Encourages assistance, technical educational, to organize forums of different types to which ministries, regional and local authorities and private experts are invited to come and share their expertise and development experiences;